entropyqueen/entropyQueen.github.io/_posts/2017-08-04_HydraBus_presentation.md

 uart1> speed 115200
 ```

 As shown in the help message, we could have configured everything in one command.
-But the good thing is that we can still change the parameters before doing anything.
+But the good thing is that we can still change the parameters before doing anything else.

 ```
 uart1> speed 115200